stomp-js/stomp-js.github.io/_faqs/general-which-one-i-should-use-stompjs-rx-stomp-or-ng2-stompjs.md

 priority: ACA
 ---

-`stompjs` is the underlying core library, usable almost everywhere.
+`stompjs` is the core library.

 `rx-stomp` exposes functionality as [RxJS] primitives.
-If you are already using RxJS in your project or are familiar with it, please consider using `rx-stomp`.
+If you already use RxJS or prefer reactive streams, consider `rx-stomp`.

-Other than syntactical differences, these two variants have a very important difference.
-In `stompjs`, the [client] must only be used within the [onConnect] callback.
+A key difference: with `stompjs`, use the [client] primarily inside the [onConnect] callback;
-Using it outside may produce strange errors.
-The `rx-stomp` does not suffer from this limitation.
+using it outside can lead to races. `rx-stomp` avoids this limitation.

-So, as a rule of thumb, if your application needs to use the [client] object outside the [onConnect] callback, use `rx-stomp`.

-When using with Angular, `rx-stomp` seems natual as Angular relies heavily on [RxJS].
+Rule of thumb: if you need to interact with the client outside the connect lifecycle, prefer `rx-stomp`.
+With Angular (which relies heavily on RxJS), `rx-stomp` feels natural.

 [RxJS]: https://github.com/ReactiveX/RxJS